 Can I get my case expedited?

 It is rare that a case can be “sped up” for any reason other than extreme hardship.
-If you believe your situation merits faster processing, please contact my Hampton Roads district office.
+If you believe your situation merits faster processing, please contact my District Office.
 My staff will discuss your situation and help you determine the proper strategy.

 Consent and Information Form

-If you are eligible for assistance from my office, please fill out the Consent and Information Form and fax or mail it to the District office nearest you.
-If you have any questions about eligibility for assistance through my office, please do not hesitate to call my Hampton Roads district office.
+If you are eligible for assistance from my office, please fill out the Consent and Information Form.
+If you have any questions about eligibility for assistance through my office, please do not hesitate to call my District Office.

 Click the links below for information that may immediately assist you: